'The Undefeated' Wins Caldecott Medal, While 'New Kid' Picks Up Newbery

 Pura Belpré Award (for "a Latino/Latina writer and illustrator whose work best portrays, affirms, and celebrates the Latino cultural experience in an outstanding work of literature for children and youth"):

-- Illustration: Dancing Hands: How Teresa Carreño Played the Piano for President Lincoln, illustrated by Rafael López and written by Margarita Engle
+- Illustration: Dancing Hands: How Teresa Carreño Played the Piano for President Lincoln, illustrated by Rafael López and written by Margarita Engle.

-- Text: Sal and Gabi Break the Universe, written by Carlos Hernandez
+- Text: Sal and Gabi Break the Universe, written by Carlos Hernandez.

 Michael L. Printz Award (for "the best book written for teens, based entirely on its literary merit"): Dig, written by A.S.
 King.